brosander/big-data-plugin/dev-doc/shimprovements.md

 -----------------
 Updates to the legacy Big Data Plugin should be the same as before, drop a new plugins/big-data-plugin folder in and configure it (or just unzip a new shim into the hadoop-configurations directory)

-Updates to the OSGi bundles TODO
+Updates to the OSGi bundles can be accomplished most easily by building the same version as the release and overwriting the bundle in the Karaf system repository.
+After this, stop the tool, remove the Karaf cache, and start the tool back up.